 Over the past thirty years or so, family offices have become the preeminent financial model for the ultra wealthy.
-This amassing of capital has resulted in the family office becoming an intricate player within the alternative investment and private capital markets ecosystem.
-As the leading family office data and research tool designed for the asset raising professional, FINTRX has seen first-hand the impact of family office investors and how their unique nature distinguishes them from the rest.
-Continue reading for further insight...
+This amassing of capital has resulted in the family office becoming an intricate player within the private capital markets.
+As the leading family office data and research platform engineered for the asset raising professional, FINTRX has seen first-hand the impact of family office investors and how their unique nature distinguishes them from the rest.

 1. Business Savvy